 Footage shows Zarqawi meeting indoors with masked lieutenants – something bin Laden and Mr. Zawahiri have not been able to do in the past few years – who brief him on battle plans and discuss strategy over a large map spread on the ground.
 Zarqawi even struts in the desert, posing with and firing a heavy automatic rifle.
 Westerners might feel fear, or ridicule the posturing of a man in hiding.
 But Zarqawi’s supporters take heart.
 He is a commander and plays one on TV, and his appearance, dressed head-to-toe in black with an ammunition vest hung from his neck, is bound to raise his profile and stature among jihadis and other militants.
 In their eyes, “The emir is battling the American occupiers and their Iraqi collaborators.
 He is alive and combative.”

 5. Far from being over, the Zarqawi horror play will be with us for a while.
 Expect more devastating attacks and, tragically, more bloodshed: “We will have … battles that will turn children’s hair white,” he said.
 The American-led invasion and occupation of Iraq have turned the country into a fertile soil for extremism.
 As one radical Islamist leader told me, Zarqawi’s umbilical cord is tied to the American military presence in Iraq.
 The Zarqawi phenomenon is also a product of internal turmoil that will endure until Iraqis agree on a social and political contract and resolve their differences.

-This article was originally published in the Christian Science Monitor.
+This article was originally published in the Christian Science Monitor on April 28, 2006.